Cloudy Kitchen

 3. Add the chopped peanut butter cups and chopped chocolate and mix until just incorporated.
 Remove the bowl from the mixer and give a few mixes by hand using a flexible spatula, to ensure even incorporation of the chocolate.

-4. Using a 2 Tbsp Cookie scoop, scoop out balls of dough onto a baking sheet lined with parchment paper (you can place them close together).
+4. Using a 2 tablespoon Cookie scoop, scoop out balls of dough onto a baking sheet lined with parchment paper (you can place them close together).
 If you want big puddles on the top of your cookies, you flatten a ball of dough, press the chocolate and chopped peanut butter cups onto the top side, then continue as usual and roll it into a ball, which then gives you even chocolate distribution as the cookie bakes.

 5. If you are not adding additional chocolate, there is no need to re-shape into a ball - you can bake right from the scooped shape.
 Cover the sheet pan with plastic wrap and chill the dough balls for an hour in the fridge (if you want to freeze some, now is the time, see notes in the post)